brodycj/cordova-sqlite-legacy/README.md

 ## Other limitations

 - The db version, display name, and size parameter values are not supported and will be ignored.
-- This plugin will not work before the callback for the "deviceready" event has been fired, as described in **Usage**.
+- This plugin will not work before the callback for the 'deviceready' event has been fired, as described in **Usage**.
 (This is consistent with the other Cordova plugins.)
 - Will not work within a web worker or iframe since these are not supported by the Cordova framework.
 - In-memory database `db=window.sqlitePlugin.openDatabase({name: ":memory:"})` is currently not supported.
 - The Android version cannot work with more than 100 open db files (due to the threading model used).